rasmusbrottwitt/coronavirus/README.md

         frameBorder="0"
 ></iframe>

 The reason for the massive growth is very clear when plotting out deaths world wide - the spread went from one country to globally, with the deathrates following.
+Hover over the interactive map to get countrywise details or zoom in to specific places to obtain increased locally overview.

 <iframe
         src="Charts/webpage004.html"